Blockstream/satellite/doc/sat-ip.md

 ### Direct Connection to the Base Station

 A typical use case for the base station is connecting it to a switch or router and accessing it from hosts within the same network.
-However, note it is also possible to connect the host directly to the base station without intermediate switches or routers.
+However, it is also possible to connect the host directly to the base station without intermediate switches or routers.
 In this case, you need to pay attention to two aspects:

 1. The network interface that the host shall use when attempting to discover the Sat-IP server automatically.
 2. The IP address of the chosen interface.